ctrueden/ctrueden.github.io/_pages/deus/CharPrivateAthena.md

--=Athena's Character's Details=-
+---
+layout: page
+title: Athena's Character's Details
+permalink: /deus/CharPrivateAthena
+category: deus
+---
 This page will provide private details of Athena's character, for Athena and the GMs only.

-!!!The concept
+### The concept

 The New Concept: